-It’s Vienna’s biggest food market, a place for pepinos and papayas, kiwis and kiwanos.
+This is Vienna’s biggest food market, a place for pepinos and papayas, kiwis and kiwanos.
 You want olives?
 Name your size, colour and flavour.
 Got a craving for cassava?
 Step this way my friend.
 And why not pick up a yam while you’re here?

-Built over the River Wien, which runs underground in this part of the city, the market has two main alleyways: one dominated by restaurants, the other by food stores and stalls.
+Built over the River Wien, which runs underground in this part of the city, the market has two main alleyways…one dominated by restaurants, the other by food stores and stalls.

 Drift down the main food alleyway and take in the colours and smells of the produce and the shouts and cries of the market traders as they encourage customers to add another ox heart tomato to their shopping list.

 I used to take my kids in their pram, and stand owners would rush over to give them a free falafel or something sticky, sweet and definitely not found in your average Viennese supermarket.

 So as you wind your way past mountains of olives and octopus, prepare to be greeted with a stuffed pepper or a sliver of salami to taste.